COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ### Features Worked on this Milestone
-  * #1 Created and finalize the system desgin graph
+  * #1 Created and finalized the system design graph
-  * #2 Worked on proposal doc and finalzie
+  * #2 Worked on proposal doc and finalizing
+  * #3 Deciding on the development stack

 ---